Widiskel/blum-bot/README.md

 # BLUM BOT

 Blum ?
-Blum is telegram web app mining on telegram, and blum bot is blum auto mining bot
+Blum is telegram web app mining on telegram, and blum bot is blum auto mining and complete missions bot

 ## Prerequisite